cloudspeech/houdini-talk/short-essay.md

 For example, some need to navigate to a login page first for user authentication.

-After login they come back and only _then_ start the app.
+After login they come back and only _then_ start and render themselves.

 Others are of the type where you want to _wait_ till all the markup is parsed, that is until DOM is loaded.

-Now the crucial question is: How can you embed _all_ kinds of microfrontends in HTML?
+Now the crucial question is: How can you embed _all_ kinds of microfrontend apps in HTML?

-You guessed it, that's easy.
+You guessed it, that's easy if you use Houdini's trick.

 First, do step 1 again: wish yourself micro-dash-frontend (`<micro-frontend>`).